 Don't reinforce stereotypes of older people

 What do you think of when you imagine an older woman or older man?
-Glamorous Sophia Loren and ageless Sean Connery?
+Glamorous Helen Mirren and ageless Sam Elliott?
 Or cartoon characters such as Abe and Mona, Homer Simpson's parents?

 What will happen if your organization flips off older people?
 Well, older donors are likely to avoid you, and, frankly, you won't be considered very up-to-date.
 We are careful not to stereotype race, gender, or ability.
 Why would we treat age any differently?